skelsec/jackdaw/README.md

 `jackdaw --sql sqlite:///test.db ldap 'ldap://TEST\victim:Passw0rd!@10.10.10.2'`

 ### Start interactive web interface to plot graph and access additional features

 `jackdaw --sql sqlite:///<FULL PATH TO DB> nest`

 Open `http://127.0.0.1:5000/ui` for the API

+Please see the `Building the UI` section further down to learn how to build the UI.
+Once built:

 Open `http://127.0.0.1:5000/nest` for the graph interface (shows the graph, but far from working)

 # Features